neondatabase/website/content/docs/get-started-with-neon/setting-up-a-project.md

 ---
-title: Set Up a Project
+title: Set up a Project
 ---

 To set up a Neon project: